Would you like to learn how to write music?

 If it's your own music, writing music is also composing music.

-Who dares to pretend to be a composer before having learned all there is about music theory, harmony, analysis, composition techniques, counterpoint, instrumentation, arranging....?
+Who dares to pretend to be a composer before having learned everything about music theory, harmony, analysis, composition techniques, counterpoint, instrumentation, arranging....?

-Actually, composing music does not mean that you have to know how to read or write music notation either.
+Actually, composing music does not mean that you have to know how to read or write music notation.
 But it helps.

-For a professional, composing music is a lot like writing poetry.
-You have to plan and outline the structure, the meter, the rhythm, the techniques to use and the type of composition you want to do.
+For professionals, composing music is a lot like writing poetry.
+You have to plan and outline the structure, the meter, the rhythm, the techniques to use, and the type of composition you want to do.

 But you could also go low-tech and invite friends who play or sing to test-drive your new piece!